 "Everything that has made America America is at stake," he says in the clip.
 "That’s why today I’m announcing my candidacy for President of the United States."

-After months of speculation, O'Rourke, the former representative for Texas's 16th district announced his plans to run for president.
+After months of speculation, O'Rourke, the former representative for Texas's 16th district announced his plans to run for president in March of 2019.

 "I am running to serve you as the next president," he said in a tweet accompanying his announcement.
 "The challenges we face are the greatest in living memory.
 No one person can meet them on their own.
 Only this country can do that, and only if we build a movement that includes all of us."